pypeaday/pype.dev/README.md

 # Hey, this is the repo for my blog, pype.dev

-This is where I keep all the source code, content, and configs for my personal blog, which you can read at [pype.dev](https://pype.dev).
-It's my little corner of the internet where I write about my homelab, tech, faith, and whatever else is on my mind.
+This is where I keep all the code and content for my personal blog, which you can read at [pype.dev](https://pype.dev).
+It's my corner of the internet where I write about my homelab, tech, faith, and whatever else is on my mind.

 ## What's Going On In Here?

-This site is built with a few key things I really enjoy using:
+This site is built with a few key things:

 - **[Markata](https://markata.dev/)**: I'm using this to build the site.
-It's a neat Python-based static site generator that lets me just write Markdown and it handles the rest.
-Super flexible.
+[Waylon Walker](https://waylonwalker.com) is the author and a friend of mine - I love the framework and what it allows me to do for my site

 - **Password Protection**: I built a custom Markata plugin to password-protect some of my posts.
 It was a fun challenge getting the Python encryption on the backend to play nice with the client-side JavaScript for decryption.

 - **Private Post Obfuscation**: You might notice some `.b64` files in the `pages/private` directory.
 That's a little trick I'm using to keep private posts in the repo without GitHub's search snooping on them.
-The build process handles decoding and re-encoding automatically, which is pretty slick.
+The build process handles decoding and re-encoding automatically.

 ### How I Handle Private Posts

 This is a bit of a weird workflow, but it works for me.

 - **To edit a private post**: I run `just decode-private`.
 This turns the `.b64` files in `pages/private/` back into readable `.md` files.
 - **When I'm done editing**: I run `just encode-private`.
 This encodes them back to `.b64` and deletes the markdown file.

 > NOTE: decoding without saving and encoding first will blow away changes - so just be cautious of that in this pattern